CSCfi/csc-user-guide/docs/computing/containers/creating.md

 Image can then be built `apptainer build ubuntu.sif ubuntu.def` and ran `apptainer shell ubuntu.sif`.
 Now the installed package can be accessed in the shell opened by typing `echo hello | /usr/games/cowsay`.
 Note that sudo is not required to run these commands.

-Common docker base images and whether installing simple packages with package manager works on them in the cluster:
+Common docker base images and whether installing simple packages with the distributions default package manager works on them in Puhti and Mahti:

 |Image|Tag|Works|
 |-----|---|-----|